braincrafted/bootstrap-bundle/README.md

 Installation
 ------------

-First you need to add BraincraftedBootstrapBundle to `composer.json`:
+First you need to add `braincrafted/bootstrap-bundle` to `composer.json`:

     {
        "require": {